apodavonov3616/React-Book-Collection/README.md

 # Book Collection

-I have created a React Book Collection Project.
+I have created a Book Collection Project.
 The books are retreived from an online API that returns a JSON object of famous books.
 I incorporated these books into my application once the page is mounted.
 My application contains several features such as:

 -pagination of books into multiple pages
 -search functionality based on keywords